 10. See the Norwegian Fjords

 If you're on a guided tour by coach you might make a trip to Norway.
-On my Scanbalt Tour, we drove from the Swedish town of Abisko to the nearby border to Norway and spent one afternoon in the Norwegian town of Narvik.
+On my tour with Time Travels, we drove from the Swedish town of Abisko to the nearby border to Norway and spent one afternoon in the Norwegian town of Narvik.

 Here you will see a very different kind of landscape.
 While both Finnish and Swedish Lapland are quite flat, Narvik offers stunning fjord views as well as an unusual "mild" climate due to the nearby gulf stream.